onflow/elizaOnFlow/docs/guides/quickstart.md

 run `npx elizaos plugins list` to get a list of available plugins or visit <https://elizaos.github.io/registry/>

 run `npx elizaos plugins add @elizaos-plugins/plugin-NAME` to install the plugin into your instance

+To create a new plugin for your own business, you can refer to the [plugin development guide](build-plugin.md).

 #### Additional Requirements